 Halloween and Children With Cerebral Palsy

 Halloween is a time-honored childhood tradition: dressing up in a costume, trick-or-treating with friends, and eating candy.
-However, some children with cerebral palsy may feel left out of the festivities.
+However, some children with cerebral palsy (CP) may feel left out of the festivities.

 Others may have problems eating, speaking, or controlling their movements.